cvc5/ethos/user_manual.md

 - `(include <string>)`, which includes the file indicated by the given string.
 The path to the file is taken relative to the directory of the file that includes it.
 - `(reference <string> <symbol>?)`, which similar to `include` includes the file indicated by the given string, and furthermore marks that file as being the _reference input_ for the current run of the checker (see below).
 The optional symbol can refer to a normalization routine (see below).

+Additionally, files may be included or referenced on the command line with the options `--include=X` and `--reference=X` respectively.

 ### Validation Proofs via Reference Inputs

 When Ethos encounters a command of the form `(reference <string>)`, the checker enables a further set of checks that ensures that all assumptions in proofs correspond to assertions from the file referenced by the given string.